Azure/terraform-azurerm-avm-res-network-applicationgateway/examples/rewrite_rule/README.md

     # # Add more http listeners as needed
   }

-  # WAF : Use Application Gateway with Web Application Firewall (WAF) in an application virtual network to safeguard inbound HTTP/S internet traffic.
-WAF offers centralized defense against potential exploits through OWASP core rule sets-based rules.
-  # Ensure that you have a WAF policy created before enabling WAF on the Application Gateway
-  # The use of an external WAF policy is recommended rather than using the classic WAF via the waf_configuration block.
-  app_gateway_waf_policy_resource_id = azurerm_web_application_firewall_policy.azure_waf.id

   # Routing rules configuration for the backend pool
   # Mandatory Input
   request_routing_rules = {